Culture of Tunisia: Painting

 Because of the Muslim prohibition on reproducing the human image, the ruling dynasties of Tunisia stifled pictorial art for centuries; painters therefore often turned to calligraphy.
 Painting as a Tunisian art form was not reborn until the French protectorate.
 Although at the beginning of the twentieth century galleries were reserved for European painters, native Tunisian artists such as Moses Levy and Yahia Turki were able to obtain permission to present their work.

 The birth of a Tunisian contemporary style of painting is strongly linked to the School of Tunis.
 Established in 1949 by a group of Tunisian artists headed by Pierre Boucherle and including Yahia Turki, Abdelaziz Gorgi, Moses Levy, Ammar Farhat and Jules Lellouche, it aimed to incorporate native themes and reject the influence of Orientalist colonial painting, bringing together French and Tunisian Muslims, Christians and Jews.
 Some members of the school have turned to the Arab-Muslim sources for inspiration, such as miniature Islamic architecture.
 The school includes both Expressionist painters such as Amara Debbache, Jellal Ben Abdallah and Ali Ben Salem, and abstract artists such as Edgar Naccache, Nello Levy and Hedi Turki.

 After independence in 1956, the art movement in Tunisia was propelled by the dynamics of nation building and by artists serving the state.
 A Ministry of Culture was established, under the leadership of ministers such as Habib Boularès who saw art and education and power.
 Artists such as Hatem El Mekki and Zoubeir Turki gained international recognition and influenced a new generation of young painters.
 Sadok Gmech drew his inspiration from national wealth, while Moncef Ben Amor turned to fantasy.
 Youssef Rekik revived the technique of painting on glass and founded Nja Mahdaoui calligraphy with its mystical dimension.

 In the 1970s, a new wave of artists appeared, who were less homogeneous in their academic formation.
 Many of them had received an artistic education almost exclusively provided by Tunisian professors at the Tunis Institute of Fine Arts or at the National School of Architecture and Urbanism; such artists included Ali Zenaidi, Abdelmajid Ben Messaoud, Fethi Ben Zakour, Adel Megdiche, Noureddine El Hani, Raouf Gara, Brahim Azzabi, Mohamed Njeh, and Habib Bida.

-Mny European painters have also been influenced by Tunisia; most famous of these is the Franco-Russian Alexander Roubtzoff, often regarded as the "painter of Tunisia".
+Many European painters have also been influenced by Tunisia; the most famous of these being the Franco-Russian Alexander Roubtzoff, often regarded as the "painter of Tunisia".
 He arrived in Tunis in 1914 through a grant from the Imperial Academy of Fine Arts in St. Petersburg, and subsequently settled permanently in Tunisia, producing some 3,000 paintings representing aspects of Tunisia before his death in 1949.
 Paul Klee and August Macke also visited Tunisia in 1914 and left a lasting impression.
 Macke is noted for his series of watercolors in the cubist style, while Klee is noted for his advocation of light and colors to illustrate the Tunisian landscape.

 There are currently fifty art galleries housing exhibitions of Tunisian and international artists.
 These include Gallery Yahia in Tunis and the Carthage Essaadi gallery.